-D. Commitments
+D. Related Party Transactions

 In March, 2012, the TCC became a member of the TCC Tax Credit Coalition (the "Coalition"), which was formed for the purpose of cooperating in obtaining legal services to assist the TCC and the Coalition's other four members in resolving any disputes involving the legality of the apportionment method as used in determining the tax credit for taxpayers who reside in the members' tax collection districts and who earn income which is also subject to the Philadelphia local earned income tax established by the Sterling Act.
 The Coalition was formed to institute legal action in relation to this specific issue that concluded during 2013.
-During 2014, the Coalition intends to cease operations and will be an inactive entity.
+During 2014, the Coalition ceased operations and is an inactive entity.